kennylevinsen/greetd/README.md

 - [ReGreet](https://github.com/rharish101/ReGreet) - Clean and customizable GTK4 based greeter (to be used with something like `sway`)
 - [marine_greetdm](https://github.com/Decodetalkers/marine_greetdm) - A cli greeter, by rustyline and without gui.
 It can configure enviroment variables for special desktops.
 - [greetd-qmlgreet](https://github.com/Decodetalkers/greetd-qmlgreet) - Qt6 qml greetd (using ext-session-shell, to be used with something like `river` and `sway`)
+- [Phog](https://gitlab.com/mobian1/phog) - A greetd-compatible greeter for mobile devices like Purism's Librem 5 and Pine64's PinePhone.

 Patches expanding the list welcome.